pallets/quart/docs/how_to_guides/websockets.rst

         result = await test_websocket.receive()

-If the websocket route returns a response the test_client will raise a :class:`~quart.testing.WebsocketResponse` exception with a :attr:`~quart.testing.WebsocketResponse.response` attribute.
+If the websocket route returns a response the test_client will raise a :class:`~quart.testing.WebsocketResponseError` exception with a :attr:`~quart.testing.WebsocketResponseError.response` attribute.
 For example,

 .. code-block:: python